Stencyl/stencylpedia/chapter-7/game-performance.md

 ## Avoid Expensive Calculations Every Step

 In the **Always event** block, you need to be careful about the types of calculations you choose to run here.
-The Always event block executes logic every step, so running calculations that take use a lot of processing power each step will slow down your game.
+The Always event block executes logic every step, so running calculations that use a lot of processing power each step will slow down your game.

 Examples of calculations to avoid using in the Always event block include trigonometric calculations, random number generation, calculating the square root of a value, and those involving exponents.
 While you may not notice any slowdowns on faster systems, on mobile devices and weaker systems, these calculations can make a difference.